 What do the guidelines actually say?

 We all need 10 micrograms (mcg) of vitamin D a day.
-To ensure we’re getting enough, babies under one should take an 8.5 to 10mcg supplement daily and children aged one to four should have a 10mcg vitamin D supplement daily all year round.
-The only exception to this is children who have more than 500ml of infant formula a day, as it is already fortified.
-Everyone over the age of five should consider taking a 10mcg supplement in autumn and winter, and those who are at risk of low levels should take a supplement all year round.
-Having low levels of vitamin D isn’t the same as being deficient but it does increase someone’s risk of deficiency.
+To ensure we’re getting enough, babies under one should take an 8.5 to 10mcg supplement daily.
+Children aged one to four should have a 10mcg supplement daily all year round.
+The only exception to this is children on more than 500ml of infant formula a day, as it’s already fortified.
+Adults and children over five should consider taking 10mcg of vitamin D in autumn and winter.
+Those who are at risk of low levels should take a supplement all year round.
+Having low levels of vitamin D isn’t the same as being deficient but it does increase your risk of deficiency.

 How do we get it naturally?

 Vitamin D is dubbed the ‘sunshine vitamin’ because we make most of it through the action of the sun’s UVB rays on our skin.
 In the UK this is only possible between April and September because the sun isn’t strong enough the rest of the year.
 Vitamin D is also found in a small range of foods, including oily fish such as salmon and tuna, red meat, liver, egg yolks and fortified breakfast cereals and spreads.

 The guidelines acknowledge that many people do get enough vitamin D from natural sources in spring and summer.
 Because we’re dependent on our diet alone in autumn and winter, and vitamin D is only present in small quantities in a few foods, many of us aren’t getting enough throughout the year.
 We also spend more time indoors than previous generations and are rightly more conscious of the risks of skin cancer so we wear sunscreen, which filters out UVB rays.